Spaghenutti/Spaghetorio/README.md

 ### Known issues

-- The very advanced recipes do not show up in the corresponding crafting machines
 - Colors of barrels and smoke tints are all same color for items in this mod
 - Some items are missing radioactivity